real-logic/aeron/aeron-archive/README.md

 APIs
 =====
 The C and C++ wrapper APIs are nearly complete.
+They are **EXPERIMENTAL** and APIs are subject to change.

 Remaining work includes:
 - Exposing the `archive proxy` object directly to allow for asynchronous command execution